On divisorial (i) classes: Irreducibility Criterium of divisorial classes.

-In this section, we prove Theorem~\ref{thm:do2}, a generalization of Theorem~\ref{thm:do} of Dumitrescu--Osserman, stating that we can replace the irreducibility assumption by a numerical criterium.
-Examples~\ref{eg:ex1} and \ref{eg:NotEffective} show that effectivity assumption is needed in Theorem~\ref{thm:do2}.
+In this section, we prove Theorem~\ref{thm:do2}, a generalization of Theorem~\ref{thm:do} of Dumitrescu--Osserman in \cite{DO}, stating that we can replace the irreducibility assumption by a numerical criterium.
+Examples~\ref{eg:ex1} and \ref{eg:NotEffective} show that the assumption that divisors be effective is needed in Theorem~\ref{thm:do2}.

 For reference, let us recall Theorem~\ref{thm:do2}.